hydroper-jet/lang/spec/1.0/source/src/enum.md

 ## Representation type

 Enumerations consist of a representation number type.
-The representation number type may be specified by the `Number` meta-data, given an identifier identifying the number type.
+The representation number type may be specified by the `as` clause.

 By default, an enumeration uses `Number` as the representation number type.

 ```
-[Number(UnsignedInt)]
-enum ExampleEnum {
+enum ExampleEnum as UnsignedInt {
     const EXAMPLE_MEMBER;
 }
 ```